MithiDocs

 Direct Upload Using S3 Tools

-Vaultastic provides S3-compatible credentials for Open and Deep Store.
+Vaultastic provides S3-compatible endpoints and credentials for Open and Deep Store.

 • S3 Browser